mayjs/advent_of_code_2021/journal.md

 Also, I finally gave in and added a generalized 2D vector implementation, which I'll hopefully expand in the future.

 Part 2 turned out to be easier than I expected, the 45° constraint allowed me to just zip two separate coordinate iterators to generate points without any further issues.

+## Day 6

+Day 6 immediately made me think about the bad space efficiency that would become an issue if you were to go with the naive approach that's strongly suggested in the description.
+To mitigate this, I decided to choose another strategy: Since the lanternfish had no other attributes than their age, why don't we just store the number of lanternfish with each possible age in an array?
+This proved to be the right approach and part 2 just worked by changing the number of days accordingly.